doniobidov/ddpo/README.md

   --system_prompt "You are a helpful assistant.
 Follow safety policies carefully."
 ```

-## Run with custom data paths
+## Run with custom data

-If your files are in different locations, run:
+To run with custom data, structure your data similarly to the provided examples and execute:

 ```bash
 python run_ddpo.py \